-- Leave your load door open after each use.
-Keeping the door ajar allows the drum to dry.
+- Leave the door open after use: Keeping the door ajar allows the drum to dry.
 Less water in your drum and gasket reduces the risk of mold.

-- Wipe down your gasket after each laundry cycle.
-One swift wipe between loads reduces laundry detergent and fabric softener buildup.
+- Wipe down your gasket: One swift wipe between loads reduces laundry detergent and fabric softener buildup.